igemsoftware2020/Chalmers-Gothenburg/ODEModels/README.md

 'sens_analysis_script_ss.Rmd' contains script to plot the sensitivity analysis for the soft segment in R. <br/>

 * Note:
-To perform sensitivty analysis you set 1 (one) parameter = k at the time.
+To perform sensitivty analysis you set 1 (one) parameter = k at the time, and all other parameters to a fixed value.

 ## Results
 To see our results and discussion, please check our [wiki page!](https://2020.igem.org/Team:Chalmers-Gothenburg)